artrayme/JMantic/README.md

 ## Ostis configuration

 To use JMantic, you need ostis version 0.6.0.
 You can run ostis any way you want.
-For example, you can run ostis in the docker with the following command:
+For example, you can run ostis in the docker with the following command (you may have to run these commands with sudo):

 ```shell
 docker run -it -p 8000:8000 -p 8090:8090 ostis/ostis:0.6.0 sh ostis --all